 Planning for Emergencies in Health Facilities – Training Requirements

-Managing emergency compliance for health care facilities can be challenging given the special needs and dependencies of each facility’s operations and occupants.
+Managing compliance for emergencies in health facilities can be challenging given the special needs and dependencies of each facility’s operations and occupants.
 Common issues can include facilities not understanding their emergency planning requirements; motivating staff to be part of the Emergency Control Organisation (ECO); and understanding the importance of emergency response training.

 UNDERSTANDING YOUR REQUIREMENTS